Medicine is a calling, not a business: Henry Mintzberg

 "People die for want of affordable medicines.
 What do I mean by affordable?
 I mean sufficient profit to cover what they need for profit and to cover their research and so on; but for these obscene profits, people die for want of it.
 That's manslaughter."

-Mintzberg also points out that most of the investment in our health care system and most of the income through fundraising is devoted to cure rather than cause.
+Mintzberg also pointed out that most of the investment in our health care system and most of the income through fundraising is devoted to cure rather than cause.

 "When we run, we run for cure, we don't run for cause.
 And why?
 Because you know a friend who died.
 But Jonas Salk, he didn't cure kids of polio.
 He found a way to ensure that kids wouldn't get polio.
 He got to the cause of it."